lakorede74/Carbon-Emission-Forecasting-Using-ARIMA-0-1-0-Model/README.md

 ## Training/Testing:

-I splited my data for training and testing, 27 data points for train and the last 3 data points was reserved for testing accuracy of my prediction as shown in the code blocks above
+I splited my data for training and testing, 27 data points for trainoing and the last 3 data points was reserved for testing the accuracy of my model's prediction as shown in the code blocks above

 ## Forecasting:

-The model was trained on the full historical dataset and used to forecast emission levels and their 95% confidence intervals.
+The model was trained on the full historical dataset and used to forecast emission levels and their confidence intervals(95%).

 ---
     forecast_steps = 6